Logo of Hannah Arendt Initiative in orange and violet plus claim: "Protecting media professionals and media outlets from crisis regions".

 23 June 2026, World Conference Center Bonn

 The DW Global Media Forum 2026 will take place on 23 and 24 June under the theme “Journalism out loud” in Bonn.
-With a Reporter Slam, the Hannah Arendt Initiative will spotlight the threats faced by media professionals worldwide.
+With a creative storytelling event, the Hannah Arendt Initiative will spotlight the threats faced by media professionals worldwide.
 Conference registration opens on 1 April.